Formally Verified Linear-Time Invertible Lexing: Regular Expression Engine: Additional Details

 \subsection{Simple Approach: Separator Tokens}

-The first approach we present is to introduce two different classes of tokens, \emph{separator tokens} and \emph{non-separator tokens}.
+For completeness, we also present a simple yet restrictive approach for ensuring separability.
+The approach introduces two different classes of tokens, \emph{separator tokens} and \emph{non-separator tokens}.
 We design those classes such that interleaving them in a sequence of tokens then avoids tokens collapsing.
 This is achieved by restricting the characters each class can use in regular expressions.
 The set of characters used by a regular expression is defined as the set of characters that appear in an \lstinline{ElementMatch} node within the regular expression.
-The restriction is that the sets of used characters for the rules of each class must be disjoint.
+The restriction is that the \emph{sets of used characters for the rules of each class must be disjoint}.
 In other words, characters used by separator tokens must not be used by non-separator tokens.
 In the case of a compiler's lexer, an example of separator tokens might be whitespace.
 In this case, no non-separator tokens can contain a whitespace character.
 We can then prove that a regular expression cannot match a string that contains one character which is not in its set.

 If the rules follow this invariant, we can prove that two tokens of different classes printed next to each other will never produce a string that can be matched by any rule.
 More generally, we can prove that, given a sequence of tokens $ts = t_1, t_2,\dots,t_n$ and $s = s_1:::s_2:::\dots:::s_n$ the string obtained when printing it, if $t_1$ and $t_2$ each belong to a different class, the longest prefix of the string $s$ matched by any rule cannot be longer than $s_1$.
 Indeed, we can extract the string $s_1 ::: s_2(0)$ from $s$, and as $t_1$ and $t_2$ belong to different classes, their rules' regular expressions use disjoint sets of characters.
 The string $s_1 ::: s_2(0)$ contains characters belonging to separator and non-separator rules.
 Therefore, no rules can match a string starting with $s_1 ::: s_2(0)$, and thus the longest prefix matched by any rule can only be $s_1$.
 Using these lemmas, we can prove that $\lex(\print(ts)) = ts$ if $ts$ is an interleaving of separator and non-separator tokens.